 William Castle is probably best known for the outrageous gimmicks he used to promote his horror films.
 His best known gimmick is probably Percepto-vision used for the movie The Tingler.
 Percepto consisted of attaching buzzers underneath select seats in the theater and setting them off during the film's climax (in which Vincent Price implores the audience to scream for their lives).
 Another gimmick was Emergo, which essentially was a plastic skeleton attached to a wire that floated over the heads of the audience during the climax of House on Haunted Hill.

 I Saw What You Did was William Castle's third attempt at mimicking Hitchcock, his two previous attempts were Homicidal and Strait Jacket, both of which hinge on a twist ending regarding the killer's REAL identity.
 Castle tries to pull a sleight of hand like Hitchcock did with Psycho, but ultimately fails, because the twist is fairly predictable in both films.
 I Saw What You Did is probably the most successful out of the three films, because it's the least gimmicky.
 The film follows two mischievous teenage girls, Libby and Kit, who amuse themselves by prank calling random numbers and whispering the phrase, "I know who you are and I saw what you did."
 Unfortunately, one of their recipients, Steve Marak, has just murdered his wife.
 Libby mistakenly thinks that Steve is playing along with the prank and starts to grow curious as to what he actually looks like.
-They girls decide to drive by his home to have a look.
+The girls decide to drive by his home to have a look.
 Their plan is thwarted by Steve's next door neighbor (and would be lover), Amy, who thinks that Steve is having an affair with Libby.
-The girls beg Amy not say anything, fearing that they will get in trouble with Libby's parents (who are at party) for leaving the house.
+The girls beg Amy not to say anything, fearing that they will get in trouble with Libby's parents (who are at party) for leaving the house.
 Amy, out of spite, takes Libby's ID.
 The girls drive home dejected.
 Amy is aware that Steve has murdered his wife and plans to use this information to blackmail him into marrying her.
 Fat chance!
 Steve, not one to be caged, offs Amy and discovers Libby's ID.
 He then drives to Libby's house to confront her.
 Uh-oh!

 I Saw What You Did "borrows" two distinct elements from Alfred Hitchcock's Psycho: